minoca/os/README.md

 If you're building Minoca OS on Windows and have downloaded the [tools](https://gitlab.com/minoca/tools) repository, several shortcuts have been set up to allow you to quickly run a Qemu instance with the images you've just built.
 Make sure you fired up the development environment with the setenv.cmd script.
 Type `run`, then `dx` to fire up an x86 Qemu instance of pc.img with a kernel debugger attached.
 We use this internally for faster development.
 If building for ARM, it's `runarm` and `da`.

 ### Nickel Tour
-Below if a brief orientation of a few of the directories in the repository.
+Below is a brief orientation of a few of the directories in the repository.
 Check the Makefile in each directory for a more detailed description of what that directory contains.
  * `apps` - User mode applications and libraries
    * `ck` - Chalk, an embeddable scripting language
    * `debug` - Debugger application
    * `libc` - The Minoca OS C Library
-   * `osbase` - The Minoca OS API library
+   * `osbase` - The Minoca kernel API library
    * `setup` - The msetup build tool
    * `swiss` - POSIX tools in a box
  * `boot` - Executables used during system boot